-Classroom Music:
+Classroom Music

-The goals of the music program are to provide the opportunity for every child to learn the basic skills of singing and reading music, to develop song repertoire, and to broaden listening skills.
-Once per cycle, in grades K, 2, 3 and 4, every class meets with the music teacher for a period of thirty to forty-five minutes for musical activities that include listening, singing, performing, moving, reading and creating.
+The goals of the Music program are to provide the opportunity for every child to learn the basic skills of singing and reading music, to develop song repertoire, and to broaden listening skills.
+Once per cycle in grades K, 2, 3 and 4, every class meets with the music teacher for a period of thirty to forty-five minutes for musical activities that include listening, singing, performing, moving, reading, and creating.
 In grade 1, students have two scheduled music classes per cycle.
-Through these activities, the students learn concepts dealing with the major elements of music which are rhythm, melody, form and harmony, tone, color, style and expressive qualities.
+Through these activities, the students learn concepts dealing with the major elements of music which are rhythm, melody, form and harmony, tone, color, style, and expressive qualities.
 In third grade, students are introduced to the "recorder" as an adjunct to the music reading program.

-Instrumental Music:
+Instrumental Music

 When students reach the third grade, they have the opportunity to study a string instrument.
-At the fourth-grade level, they may begin instruction on suitable band or orchestra instruments.
+At the fourthgrade level, they may begin instruction on suitable band or orchestra instruments.
 Group instrumental lessons are scheduled for thirty minutes once per cycle and rotate from cycle to cycle so that the same subject is not missed in the regular classroom.
 Students are invited to join a string orchestra and/or band that meets before school for forty minutes each week.
 In this setting, students are provided with the opportunity to further develop performance skills and produce both winter and spring concerts for the school and surrounding community.
+The students rent an instrument from an outside source.
+The district will continue the practice of providing rental-free instruments for deserving students from families with financial hardship.
+Please contact the school counselor if there is a need.

-Performance Groups:
+Performance Groups

 Students are provided with a variety of performing opportunities.
-All elementary schools provide three music performance organizations: string orchestra, beginning band and choral club.
+All elementary schools provide three music performance organizations: string orchestra, beginning band, and chorus.
 These groups rehearse before school once each week.
 Parents are responsible for providing transportation to rehearsals.